SunnySuite/Sunny.jl/docs/src/structure-factor.md

 to $\frac{L_i}{2}$ and $L_i$ is the linear dimension of the lattice used for the calculation.
 If you request a wave vector that does not fall into this set, Sunny will automatically round to the nearest $𝐪$ that is available.
-If `intensities` is given the keyword argument `interpolation=:linear`, Sunny will use trilinear interpolation to determine the results at the requested wave vector.
+If `intensities_interpolated` is given the keyword argument `interpolation=:linear`, Sunny will use trilinear interpolation to determine a result at the requested wave vector.

 To retrieve the intensities at all wave vectors for which there is exact data,